 You might think you know The Rochey, but you don’t know it with Mischa Tropp running the pass.
 He’s spiced up The Rochey’s food offering with a unique southern Indian menu.
-We’re talking a tantalizing beef curry with thoran, curd, pickled long melon, rose mata rice and a side serve of papadums.
-Not for you?
-How about the Ghee roast chicken with tamarind and Kashmiri chilli?
-This is pub food on steroids, and we’re completely here for it.
-Well played, Rochester.
-Just when we think we have you figured out.
+We’re talking a tantalizing beef curry with Thoran, curd, pickled long melon, rose mata rice and a side serve of papadums.
+There are also incredibly flavour-filled creations like the Ghee- roasted chicken with tamarind and Kashmiri chilli.
+The former sticky floor pub is now one of the best restaurants in Fitzroy and is doing a good job reimagining the possibilities for pub food.

 Photography: Annika Kafcaloudis

 Check out everything else happening in Melbourne's hospo scene here.